DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - the best architectures, requirements, and designs emerge from self-organizing teams
             - at regular intervals, the team reviews their effective and adjusts for improvement
         - Several methodologies have emerged that take these Agile principles and define specific processes around them:
-            - **Scrum**: a management framework that teams use to self-organize and work towards a common goal; it describes a set of meetings, tools, and roles for efficient project delivery, allowing teams to self-manage, learn from experience, and adapt to change; named from the daily team meetings, called scrums
+            - ❄️**Scrum**: a management framework that teams use to self-organize and work towards a common goal; it describes a set of meetings, tools, and roles for efficient project delivery, allowing teams to self-manage, learn from experience, and adapt to change; named from the daily team meetings, called scrums
                 - It is an agile model that help agile teams to work together and deliver complex products
                 - primarily used for software dev but has grown to be accepted within other industries
                 - provides a set of rules, practices and roles to put the agile prinicples into action
-            - **Kanban**: a visual system used to manage and keep track of work as it moves through a process; the word kanban is Japanese for "card you can see"; Kanban teams focus on reducing the time a project (or user story) takes from start to finish, using a kanban board and continuously improving their flow of work
+            - ❄️**Kanban**: a 📝visual system used to manage and keep track of work as it moves through a process; the word kanban is Japanese for "card you can see"; Kanban teams focus on reducing the time a project (or user story) takes from start to finish, using a kanban board and continuously improving their flow of work
-            - **Rapid Application Development (RAD)**: an agile software development approach that focuses more on ongoing software projects and user feedback and less on following a strict plan, emphasizing rapid prototyping over planning
+            - ❄️**Rapid Application Development (RAD)**: an agile software development approach that focuses more on ongoing software projects and 📝user feedback and less on following a strict plan, emphasizing rapid prototyping over planning
-            - **Rational Unified Process (RUP)**: an agile software development methodology that splits the project life cycle into four phases:
+            - ❄️**Rational Unified Process (RUP)**: an agile software development methodology that splits the project life cycle into four phases:
-                - inception: which defines the scope of the project and develop business case
+                - 🎈Inception: which defines the scope of the project and develop business case
-                - elaboration: Plan project, specify features, and baseline the architecture
+                - 🎈Elaboration: Plan project, specify features, and baseline the architecture
-                - construction: Building the product
+                - 🎈Construction: Building the product
-                - transition: providing the product to its users
+                - 🎈Transition: providing the product to its users
                 - during each of the phases, all six core development disciplines take place: business modeling, requirements, analysis and design, implementation, testing, and deployment
-            - **Agile Unified Process (AUP)**: a simplified version of the rational unified process, it describes a simple, easy to understand approach to developing business application software using agile techniques and concepts yet still remaining true to the RUP
+            - ❄️**Agile Unified Process (AUP)**: a 📝simplified version of the rational unified process, it describes a simple, easy to understand approach to developing business application software using agile techniques and concepts yet still remaining true to the RUP
-            - **Dynamic Systems Development Model (DSDM)**: an agile project delivery framework, initially used as a software development method; key principles:
+            - ❄️**Dynamic Systems Development Model (DSDM)**: an agile project delivery framework, initially used as a software development method; key principles:
-                - focus on the business need: DSDM teams establish a valid business case and ensure organizational support throughout the project
+                - focus on the 📝business need: DSDM teams establish a valid business case and ensure organizational support throughout the project
                 - deliver on time: work should be time-boxed and predictable, to build confidence in the development team
-            - **Extreme Programming (XP)**: an Agile project management methodology that targets speed and simplicity with short development cycles, using five guiding values, five rules, and twelve practices for programming; the goal of the rigid structure, focused sprints and continuous integrations is higher quality product
+            - ❄️**Extreme Programming (XP)**: an Agile project management methodology that targets 📝speed and simplicity with short development cycles, using five guiding values, five rules, and twelve practices for programming; the goal of the rigid structure, focused sprints and continuous integrations is higher quality product
-            - **Scaled Agile Framework® (SAFe)**: a set of org and workflow patterns for implementing agile practices at an enterprise scale; the framework is a body of knowledge that includes structured guidance on roles and responsibilities, how to plan and manage the work, and values to uphold.
+            - ❄️**Scaled Agile Framework® (SAFe)**: a set of org and workflow patterns for implementing agile practices at an enterprise scale; the framework is a body of knowledge that includes structured guidance on roles and responsibilities, how to plan and manage the work, and values to uphold.
                - it includes structured guidance on roles and responsibilities, how to plan and mage the work and which values to uphold.
                - promotes alignment, collaboration and delivery across large numbers of agile teams
                - It builds on several Agile concepts.
 It does not replace Agile, rather it adds neccessary layers to make Agile work in large enterprise-level context